ot4i/app-connect-templates/resources/markdown/Add Eventbrite event as a new Salesforce campaign and notify via Slack_instructions.md

 6. Click the [Slack](https://ibm.biz/acslack) / **Create message** node.
 7. Connect to your Slack account and then select the channel to which you want to post your message.
 8. To start the flow, in the banner open the options menu [⋮] then click **Start flow**.

+To test the flow, create a new order in the Eventbrite account.
+In response, the flow creates a new campaign in Salesforce and adds a message to the Slack channel.